calvinchengx/hashgraphSDKspinner/README.md

 Also comes with a stripped down version of the Swirlds SDK.
 Featuring:

 - Gradle build (instead of Maven).
 Built with Gradle/IntelliJ IDE in mind
-- simplified project structure - focus on state and application
+- Simplified project structure - focus on state and application
 - Google protobuf for state storage and messaging
-- telnet interface to nodes
+- `telnet` interface to nodes

-Simply provide a reference to the official SDK.
+Simply provide a reference to the official SDK (Download from: https://www.swirlds.com/download).

 **Using Swirlds sdk version: 18.05.23**